TheInstituteOfCode/Tiff-test/_posts/2017-11-03-the-time-i-----saw-perth-like-a-version.md

 **Perth's version of Paris**

 There are a couple of places in Perth that remind of Paris.
-Top of the list is King Street which is Perth's version of The Champs-&Eacute;lys&eacute;es.
+Top of the list is King Street which is Perth's version of The Champs-Élysées.
 A very small version mind you, but quintessentially the same thing right?
 White buildings, designer labels and some sort of photoshoot happening.
 Here is me being not so fancy in front of my famous shop!

 ![](/uploads/versions/champselyse---x----700-516x---.jpg)